All ingredients are individually packaged, but our central facility

 Spread into a single layer and roast in hot oven until caramelized and tender, 17-20 minutes.

 Cook the Pasta

-Place pasta into boiling water and boil until slightly undercooked, 7-9 minutes.
+Add pasta to boiling water and boil until slightly undercooked, 7-9 minutes.
 Pasta should be slightly firmer than al dente.

-Reserve 1 cup pasta water and drain pasta in a colander.
+Reserve 1 cup pasta cooking water and drain pasta in a colander.
+Set aside.